Last updated: 2026-08-05

 Click Resume Last Session (or Go back to your session) to restore your previous workspace.
 The app will:

-2. Restore all your tabs and their content
+2. Bring back all your tabs and their content immediately

 Start Fresh / New Session